tkostelak/RepeatCounter/README.md

     	String: “Got milk?”
     	OutPut: 0

-    	Even though go is in the string the user input, it does not exist as an  individual word..
+    	Even though go is in the string the user input, it does not exist as an  individual word.

     **6. The user enters a plural version of the word, and the app outputs the plural
 	Instance as one time.**